trusted formColonial Van Lines vs. International Van Lines: A Comparison | Several.com

 Quick Stats

-• BBB Rating : B+
+• BBB Rating : A+

-• Door to Door Service : False
+• Door to Door Service : True

-• Insurance/ Valuation Options : N/A
+• Insurance/ Valuation Options : Basic liability coverage, additional valuation coverage

 • Tracking : False